-According to its financial policy, the Company aims to maintain the LTV ratio (ratio of interest-bearing debt to total assets) at 30% to 40%, and strives to maintain a sound and conservative financial profile by staggering maturities, extending durations, and diversifying stable lenders among other possibilities, taking into consideration the borrowing costs and existing relationships with lenders.
+According to its financial policy, the Company aims to maintain the LTV ratio (ratio of interest-bearing debt to total assets) at 30% to 40%, and strives to maintain a sound and conservative financial profile by staggering maturities, extending durations, and diversifying stable lenders, among other measures, taking into consideration borrowing costs and existing relationships with lenders.

-Concerning new loans related to property acquisition and the refinancing of existing loans, the Company carries out loans strategically and flexibly after giving close consideration to the above-mentioned means, as well as the possibility of repayment with funds procured from issuing new investment units.
+Concerning new loans related to property acquisitions and the refinancing of existing loans, the Company takes out loans strategically and flexibly after giving due consideration to the above-mentioned means, as well as the possibility of repayment with funds procured from issuing new investment units.